karinayang454/Karina-Yang-Twitter/README.md

 ## The Model

 Bi-directional LSTM's were used to analyze both forward and backwards data, while Dropout was applied to prevent overfitting.
+The created model achieved 83% accuracy in detecting 'positive' vs. 'negative' emotion.